civic-data-design-lab/16_11.S947/week6/06_front_end_environments.md

 #### Cascading Style Sheets

+Cascading Style Sheets (CSS) is a styling language used for describing the look and formatting of an HTML page.
+It uses the DOM and styles 'cascade' from higher elements in the DOM tree to elements further down.

+We are going to be using CSS3, which is the third iteration of the CSS styling language.
+CSS is a very useful styling system, and allows you to style items on your page according to a number of methods based on the element it falls within (ie div, body, p, etc), the id of the element, or the class of the element.

+#### Why Cascading?

+The language 'cascades' in the effect that if you style an element, any nested elements will get the same styling unless you specify otherwise.
+For example, if you set the font for your body element, a p (paragraph) will also be set to the same font, unless you specify specifically in the CSS that you want that p to have another font.
+This is a useful method in that is minimizes the code you need to write and forces you to be careful with your page organization.

 ### Push to Github

 Finally, when done with your edits.
 Commit yourPush your site to Github